MakkiShizu/TurboDiffusion/README.md

 ```

 #### Start Training
 We implement white-box SLA training by aligning the predictions of the SLA-enabled model with those of the full-attention pretrained model.
-Unlike black-box training, which tunes the pretrained model using diffusion loss, white-box training mitigates distribution shift and is less sensitive to the training data.
+Unlike black-box training in the original paper, which tunes the pretrained model using diffusion loss, white-box training mitigates distribution shift and is less sensitive to the training data.

 Single-node training example: